vectorch-ai/ScaleLLM/README.md

 - [Acknowledgements](#acknowledgements)
 - [License](#license)

-## Overview

-ScaleLLM is a cutting-edge inference system engineered for large language models (LLMs), meticulously designed to meet the demands of production environments.
-It extends its support to a wide range of popular open-source models, including Llama2, Bloom, GPT-NeoX, and more.

-## Key Features

-- [High Efficiency](): Excels in high-performance LLM inference, leveraging state-of-the-art techniques and technologies like [Flash Attention](https://github.com/Dao-AILab/flash-attention), [Paged Attention](https://github.com/vllm-project/vllm), [Continuous batching](https://www.anyscale.com/blog/continuous-batching-llm-inference), and more.
-- [Tensor Parallelism](): Utilizes tensor parallelism for efficient model execution.
-- [OpenAI-compatible API](): An efficient [golang](https://en.wikipedia.org/wiki/Go_(programming_language)) rest api server that compatible with OpenAI.
-- [Huggingface models](): Seamless integration with most popular [HF models](#supported-models), supporting safetensors.
-- [Customizable](): Offers flexibility for customization to meet your specific needs, and provides an easy way to add new models.
-- [Production Ready](): Engineered with production environments in mind, ScaleLLM is equipped with robust system monitoring and management features to ensure a seamless deployment experience.

 ## Supported Models

 |   Models   | Tensor Parallel | Quantization | Chat API | HF models examples |